What Is The Cost of Marble Countertops?

 Calacatta Carrara Marble

 The Price of marble depends on the thickness and type of stone used.
-Below you can see the variety in pricing for a few of the most popular types of marble.
+Below, you can see the variety of pricing options for a few of the most popular types of marble.

 Marble Thickness/ Type